Information for Parents

 - How can I help my child research their options?

-- I'm not familiar with the University system how can I get an overview of how it works?
+- I'm not familiar with the University system.
+How can I get an overview of how it works?

 - Where can I find an explanation of the University jargon?

-- How do they apply?
+- How should my child apply?

 - What is assumed knowledge?